munificent/craftinginterpreters/book/scanning-on-demand.md

 ^code scan-token

-Since each call to this scans a complete token, we know we are at the beginning of a new token when we enter the function.
+Since each call to this function scans a complete token, we know we are at the beginning of a new token when we enter the function.
 Thus, we set `scanner.start` to point to the current character so we remember where the lexeme we're about to scan starts.

 Then we check to see if we've reached the end of the source code.
 If so, we return an EOF token and stop.
 This is a sentinel value that signals to the